 Things sure have changed.
 My parents stopped smoking, I grew up, and now use my car lighter for better things.
 What kind of things you ask?
 Mounting my iPhone 6, GPS, Samsung Galaxy Tab, Smartphone or Sirius / XM Radio.
 Most lighter mounts have an integrated power adapter.
 Some include a universal port to plug your existing car charger into.
 Others actually have an integrated USB cable to power your smartphone or GPS.
 Depending upon the device, you may find that a powered mount costs less than the charger.

 Do some research to determine the power needed for your device.
 Many newer smartphones are using 2 AMPS.
-Be certain that the mount will accommodate 2 AMPS if that’s what your device needs.
+Be certain that the mount will accommodate 2.1 AMPS if that’s what your device needs.
 Deploying a mount that will only push 1 AMP will likely not power your device.
 Also be aware that these mounts may or may not charge up your battery, but just power it for normal use.
 It all depends upon the mount.
-The AlpaTronix Car Lighter Mount features two USB ports that each push out 2 AMPS of power.
-The included cradle opens to 3.15 inches which is wide enough for most smartphones.
+The Te-Rich 3-in-1 Universal Car Mount Holder Phone Charger features two USB ports that provide a total of 4.8 AMPS.
+The included cradle opens to 3.74 inches which is wide enough for most smartphones.
 It features a flexible gooseneck to angle your device to the best viewing angle.

 One of my favorite satellite radio mounts is the Arkon Sirius / XM Lighter Mount.
 This mount places your radio pretty close to where your car radio is located.
 There’s adjustment points at the mid-point and the cradle.
 Mounting hardware is included for both older XM models which uses a single tab and newer Sirius models which uses a 4-hole pattern on the back of the cradle.
 There is a power dongle where your radio would plug into.